What is Cross-Border? A Guide to Cross-Border Shipping and Commerce | FlavorCloud

 If you’re going global, the scope of research involved would be overwhelming—spend that time finding a shipping partner with worldwide experience who can handle large volumes of work instead.
-FlavorCloud, for example, takes care of all of the complexities for shipping to 200+ countries.
+FlavorCloud, for example, takes care of all of the complexities for shipping to 200+ countries and territories.

 Online shopping is oh-so-easy, but fulfilling and delivering those international purchases involves many moving parts.
 Cross-border ecommerce merchants have to juggle everything from customs forms to calculating and remitting cross-border tariffs, so it’s no surprise that many businesses don’t even know where to begin when it comes to branching out.
 Obstacles in the journey of cross-border ecommerce include: